 When you first open your new course it will use the default Theme, have the default number of Sections down the center of the course page, and use the Collapsed topics format.
 Your first task is to customize the Course settings to your likes and needs.
-Go to Administration > Course administration > Edit settings.
+In the Administration block, under Course administration click Edit settings.
 For details, see Important Settings for your Moodle Course.

 To work on your course, click Turn editing on.

 To add Resources and Activities to your course, add or remove Blocks, or rearrange items on the course page, click Turn editing on (top-right).
 When editing is on, small icons will appear next to each editable element on the page (see image below).
 To make changes to an activity, click Edit (at right).
 The Edit drop-down menu will open.

 Edit Section Names.

-Depending on the Format you chose in your Course Settings, Sections will be named Topic 1, Topic 2, Topic 3, etc. (if using Collapsed Topics or Topics format), or will display dates (if using a Weekly format).
-To give each Section a custom name and make your course more useable for students, click the Update icon () at the top-left of the Section.
+Depending on the Format you chose in your Course settings, sections will be named Section 1, Section 2, Section 3, etc. (if using Collapsed Topics or Topics format), or will display dates (if using Weekly format).

 Add Resources to your course.

 In Moodle, handouts, folders, pages, and links to other Web sites are called Resources.

 To add a resource, click Turn editing on (top-right), go to the section where you want the resource to appear, and click + Add an activity or resource.
 The Activity Chooser will open (note that Resources are located at the bottom of the list).
 Select an option and click Add.
 The settings page opens.
 Configure the settings and click Save (at bottom of page).
 For more, see About Adding Resources to a Moodle Course.